For virtual meetings, events and talks, Berkshire FHS uses Zoom. Zoom is one of the easiest webconferencing tools to use.

 Open a chat

 You can chat publicly to everyone on the webinar or privately to another person.
-You can also attach files to the chat if you want.
+Do not click on or post any links in the chat window unless instructed to do so by the Host or Presenter.

 Joining by Phone?